Parameters and duality for the metaplectic geometric Langlands theory: The case of tori

 Viewing $\BZ/2\BZ$ as 2-torsion in $E^{\times}$, and using the twisting construction of \secref{sss:twist sheaves of categ}, we can twist $\CC$ by $\CG^{\epsilon_{\on{taut}}}$ and obtain a new factorization sheaf of categories, denoted $\CC^{\epsilon_{\on{taut}}}$.

-Suppose that in the above situation $\CC$ is endowed with a monoidal (symmetric monoidal) monoidal structure, compatible with the group structure on $\Gr_{\BZ/2\BZ\otimes \BG_m}$.
+Suppose that in the above situation $\CC$ is endowed with a monoidal (resp., symmetric monoidal) structure, compatible with the group structure on $\Gr_{\BZ/2\BZ\otimes \BG_m}$.
 Then $\CC^{\epsilon_{\on{taut}}}$ also acquires a monoidal (resp., symmetric monoidal) structure.